-Bank Account
+Bank Account(s)

-CI maintains CEPF funds in a segregated USD-denominated bank account and all interest earned on this bank account is used solely for CEPF.
-The bank account is tracked by a ledger account in CI's accounting system.
-All donor partner contributions are sent directly to this account.
+CI maintains CEPF funds in its pooled operating account, unless donor requirements state the need for a segregated USD-denominated bank account.
+All interest earned on a segregated bank account is used solely for CEPF.
+In either case, award amounts, cash receipts, and project expenditures are tracked by a ledger account specific to the donor source in CI's accounting system.
 The timing and amount of each donor contribution may vary according to the individual bilateral agreements.